Different Types of Resistors – Fixed, Variable, Linear and Non-Linear Resistors & Applications

 If 1 ampere of current is flowing through a resistance, and 1 joule per second (1Watt) energy (in the form of heat) is generated, then the measurement of that resistance is 1 Ω.

 Ohm is the measurement quantity of resistance, which produces one joule of energy (in the form of heat) in one second, when one ampere of current is flowing through it.

 The reciprocal of the resistance is called conductance.

-A resistor is a component or device designed to have a know value of resistance.
+A resistor is a component or device designed to have a known value of resistance.
 OR,

-Those components and devices which are specially designed to have a certain amount of resistance and used to oppose or limit the electric current are called resistors.
+Those components and devices which are specially designed to have a certain amount of resistance and used to oppose or limit the electric current flowing through it are called resistors.

 Resistors are available in different size, Shapes and materials.
-We will discuss all possible resistor types one by one in detail with pro and cons and application/uses.
+We will discuss all possible resistor types one by one in detail with pro and cons and application as follow.

 There are two basic types of resistors.